 The most successful PTs are either primarily online or have a sizable online component to their business model.

-This hybrid model allows you as a trainer to essentially diversify your income streams while remaining in the same industry.
+As a trainer, this hybrid model allows you to diversify your income streams while remaining in the same industry.

 Primary Focus Of Certification

-While most PT certs focus on the same core fundamentals and even prioritize them in a similar fashion when it comes to exam layout, each one has a certain signature approach.
+While most PT certifications focus on the same core fundamentals and similarly prioritize them regarding exam layout, each has a certain signature approach.

-In this regard, an area of focus is an aspect of health and fitness that a certifying agency has leaned towards as the driving force behind their positioning and mission statements.
+In this regard, an area of focus is an aspect of health and fitness that a certifying agency has leaned towards as the driving force behind its positioning and mission statements.

-It is usually established as a result of the original intent or culture surrounding the institution at its point of inception.
+It is usually established due to the original intent or culture surrounding the institution at its inception.

-Their course content and curriculum focuses a lot on biomechanics and the action of forces produced by and working against the musculoskeletal system.
+Their course content and curriculum focus a lot on biomechanics and the action of forces produced by and working against the musculoskeletal system.